Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/salmoncount/README.md

 docker compose up -d
 ```

+!!
+The above command must be run again if the docker image is updated or the `.env` file is changed to update the container.

 To restart, you can spin them down and then back up:
 ```bash
 docker compose down && docker compose up -d